jolle11/wasp/web/docs/project/env-vars.md

 In server environment variables, you can store secret values (e.g. secret API keys) since they are not publicly readable.
 You can define them without any special prefix, such as `SOME_VAR_NAME=...`.

-You can read them from the server code like this:
+You can read the env vars from server code like this:
 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">